 Most tourists will undoubtedly pay at least one visit to the huge Hotel Nacional to sit in the grounds and sample a mojito or two and watch the action of the Malecón unfold on the street below.
 Less touristy nightlife is generally found away from the old town.
 Vedado has a good mix of bars and live music venues frequented by locals and visitors alike.
 Ernest Hemingway fans can devise their own pub crawl by visiting the various haunts frequented by the American writer during his Cuban residency from the forties to the sixties.
 There is also a highly acclaimed museum devoted to the author in his former home on the outskirts of the city.

-Written by local enthusiast for Havana hostels
+Written by Travel Expert Havana

 Laura T